Skip to main content

 This matters because if your tax tool treats bridging as a disposal, it will:

-3. Corrupt your Section 104 pool — every subsequent disposal on the destination chain will use the wrong cost basis
+3. Corrupt your Section 104 pool, so every subsequent disposal on the destination chain will use the wrong cost basis

 Real-world impact